 Women in Business

-Data from Statistics Canada shows that women hold only 35.6% of management roles and 30.9% of senior management roles in Canada.
+Data from Statistics Canada shows that women hold only around 36% of management roles and just under 31% of senior management roles in Canada.
 Women of colour only hold 6.2% of management and leadership roles, while black women, Indigenous women, LGBTQ2S+ women, and women with disabilities represent less than 1% of people in leadership roles.

-Within Canadian corporations, 18.3% of board member positions are held by women, and only 4% of the largest publicly traded companies in Canada have a woman CEO.
+Within Canadian corporations, around 19% of board member positions are held by women, and only 5% of the largest publicly traded companies in Canada have a woman CEO.

 Women in Politics

 Unfortunately, the picture of women in leading roles is no better in politics than it is in the world of business.
-In July 2021, only 29% of the House of Commons were women.
+As of 2024, 30% of the House of Commons were women.
 While this is the highest percentage so far, it is still significantly lower than 50%, which would be a truer presentation of Canada’s population.

 Conclusion